 This website offers an overview meant to provide general information about the non-tenure track reappointment processes and timing.
 This site does not supersede the Rutgers University Academic Labor Relations policies and procedures (linked below).
-General Instructions can be found on the Short Form [DOCX].
+General Instructions can be found in the NTT Appointment and Promotion Policy and Short Form [DOCX].

 If you have additional questions, or need clarification, please feel free to contact the Dean’s Office by phone at (856) 225-6097 or by email at firstname.lastname@example.org.

 - Dean’s office notifies chairs and candidates who must go up for reappointment the following year.

 - Dean’s office sends reminder email to chairs and candidates no later than Thanksgiving break.